mcgilldinglab/DENetwork/README.md

 $ conda install -c conda-forge rpy2
 ```

-You can skip this step if you don't need to perform differential gene analysis, or are using another method (e.g. edgeR).
+You can skip this step if you don't need to perform differential gene expression analysis, or are using another method (e.g. edgeR).

 5. Install the R DESeq2 package.
 First, open your command line and type 'R' to open an R command prompt.